keithdunnett/sgminer-recipes/README.md

 may not be what you want in all cases.
 These are recipes, not prescriptions.

+##gputemp
-##gputemp	- monitor temperatures and control fans via the amdgpu sysfs interface
+###A bash script to monitor temperatures and control fans via the amdgpu sysfs interface

-A helper script to be run alongside sgminer, monitors reported GPU temperatures and modulates the fan speeds to try and maintain a target temperature, which can be configured on the fly by setting the value in "/tmp/gputemp.target".
+A helper script to be run alongside sgminer, this monitors reported GPU temperatures and modulates the fan speeds to try and maintain a target temperature, which can be configured on the fly by setting the value in "/tmp/gputemp.target".
 Suggested method of running this alongside sgminer is to use 'watch' to run this script every couple of seconds, and 'screen' to put both in a console-based window manager for convenience.
+See below for an example.

-This functionality can, should and likely will be integrated into sgminer at some point; this scripted approach is one I've used with an arbitrary assortment of mining software and, since ADL doesn't work with amdgpu-pro and its Linux replacement is yet to be seen, this does the job for now.
+This functionality can, should and very likely will be integrated into sgminer at some point; this scripted approach is one that I've used with an arbitrary assortment of mining software and, since ADL doesn't work with amdgpu-pro and its Linux replacement is yet to be seen, this does the job for now.

 Note that when overclocking your GPU memory, the GPU's own temperature (which is of the processor, not